dqops/dqo/docs/examples/string-max-length.md

 Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest, annual population-based telephone survey of over 400,000 people.

-The `string_max_length` column indicates if the length of values does not exceed the indicated by the user thresholds.
-If length of values exceeds the set thresholds then the file is not ready to be transcribed.

-We want to verify the number of valid length values on `string_max_length` column, which will tell us what number of data are ready to be transcribed.
+The `measure_name` contains measure name data.
+We want to verify the number of valid length values on `measure_name` column.

 **SOLUTION**

 We will verify the data of `bigquery-public-data.america_health_rankings.ahr` using profiling [string_max_length](../checks/column/strings/string-length-above-max-length-percent.md) column check.
-Our goal is to verify if the number of valid length values on `string_max_length` column does not exceed 5.0.
+Our goal is to verify if the number of valid length values on `measure_name` column does not exceed the setup thresholds.

 In this example, we will set three maximum number thresholds levels for the check: